This Is How Many Steps You Need to Burn Off the Most Popular Candy

 |Milky Way||228.5 calories,

 * Calorie and step estimates may vary depending on your workout intensity and body type.

 Not up for adding 7,000 steps per day just for one candy bar?
-Try starting with a short walk in the morning, and you may find you don’t even want that Snickers in the first place!
+Try starting with a short walk in the morning, and you may find you don’t even want that Snickers in the first place (speaking of, here’s how you can make your very own healthy Snickers)!
 Studies show that a quick 15-minute walk can cut your craving for sweets like candy bars.